EverydayHealthLogo

 Is this Dr. David Weakley affiliated with a ranked Castle Connolly Top Hospital?

-No, Weakley is not affiliated with a Castle Connolly Top Hospital, but is affiliated with the following hospitals: Childrens Medical Center Dallas.
-Castle Connolly Top Hospitals are identified through a rigorous peer nomination process, evaluating factors like patient outcomes, quality of care, and expertise.
+Yes, Dr. Weakley is affiliated with Medical City Arlington Hospital, William P. Clements Jr. University Hospital which are a Castle Connolly Top Hospitals.
+Castle Connolly Top Hospitals are healthcare institutions recognized for their excellence in specific medical procedures and overall patient care.
+They are identified through a rigorous peer nomination process, evaluating factors like patient outcomes, quality of care, and expertise.
 The list recognizes hospitals that excel in 20 or more specific medical procedures, representing the top 25% nationwide.
 Castle Connolly Top Hospitals

 Where can I learn more about Pediatric Ophthalmologist and Strabismus Specialist?